MutugiNdega/Electric-Car-Usage/README.md

 As Data Scientist working for an electric car-sharing service company, I have been tasked to process stations data to understand electric car usage over time.

 ## 3. Recording the experimental design
-Load datasets
+1. Load datasets
-Check for missing data
+2. Check for missing data
-Check for duplicates
+3. Check for duplicates
-Drop duplicates if present
+4. Drop duplicates if present
-Drop unnecessary columns
+5. Drop unnecessary columns
-Check that the dataset is uniform
+6. Check that the dataset is uniform
-Explore the most popular hour
+7. Explore the most popular hour
-Explore which station is the most popular
+8 .Explore which station is the most popular
-Determine which station is the most popular at the most popular hour
+9 .Determine which station is the most popular at the most popular hour

 # Data Analysis